NVIDIA/NeMo-Aligner/docs/user-guide/self_rewarding.rst

 The NeMo framework supports efficient model alignment via the NeMo Aligner codebase.

-All algorithms in NeMo Aligner will work with any GPT based model that is from mcore(i.e in the config it has ``mcore_gpt=True``).
-For the purposes of this tutorial, we will go through the entire Self-Rewarding pipeline using the newly released `2B GPT model with 4096 sequence length <https://huggingface.co/nvidia/GPT-2B-001>`__.
-This same tutorial also works for other GPT models(such as LLaMa2) of any size.
+All algorithms in NeMo Aligner are compatible with any GPT-based model from Megatron Core (i.e., those with mcore_gpt=True in the configuration).
+For this tutorial, we will demonstrate the entire self-rewarding pipeline using a 2B GPT model with 4096 sequence length <https://huggingface.co/nvidia/GPT-2B-001>__.
+This tutorial is also applicable to other GPT models, such as Llama models, regardless of their size.

 Obtaining a pretrained model
 ############################